Loghorn/learn-pr.it-IT/learn-pr/azure/build-cosmos-db-app-with-vscode/includes/3-crud-operations.md

     End of demo, press any key to exit.
     ```

-## Summary
+## <a name="summary"></a>Riepilogo

-In this unit you created, replaced, and deleted documents in your Azure Cosmos DB database.
+In questa unità sono stati creati, sostituiti ed eliminati documenti nel database di Azure Cosmos DB.